 Baixa/Marques de Pombal/Rossio

-My favorite spot in Lisbon is way more than just Castelo de Sao Jorge, though the Moorish castle provides immaculate city and river vistas and gives insight to the city’s diverse past.
-The neighborhood’s winding alleys open up to some of the country’s greatest restaurants.
+My favorite spot in Lisbon is way more than just Castelo de Sao Jorge, though the Moorish castle provides immaculate city and river vistas and gives insight into the city’s diverse past.
+The neighborhood’s winding alleys open up to some of the country’s most celebrated restaurants.
 My favorite restaurant, maybe ever, is Cantinho do Aziz a Mozambican restaurant.
 If you’re unfamiliar imagine a combination of Portuguese, Indian, and Southeast African cuisine.
 I can’t recommend this place enough.

 When you need to walk off all the delicious food, it’s best to stay local and look at the capital of the city’s illustrious street art.
 One of the oldest neighborhoods in the city, it maintains its character while embracing the city’s graffiti takeover.
 Down the main street are classic photographs of its residents and quick bios about the simple lives they lead in a cosmopolitan city in an aptly named exhibit called A Tribute.

 But the real draw is Graffiti Street or Escadinhas de Sao Cristovao.
 This favorite hangout is a great place to have a beer and sit in the street admiring the avant-garde decorations of Boutique Taberna or the legendary Fado graffiti (amongst many others).
 Walk up and down to find your favorite amongst all the one-of-a-kind pieces.
 Take the elevator (which has a graffiti exhibit in the building itself) to catch sunset over the city and enjoy a glass (or jug) of passion fruit sangria at Espumantaria do Petisco to cap off your trip.